someodd/waffle/README.md

 ## Try it out!

-Compile it with `stack build` and then try it out with `stack exec gopher -- sdf.org 70 phlogs`.
+Compile it with `stack build` and then try it out with `stack exec hopher -- sdf.org 70 phlogs`.

 You can scroll like `vi` with 'h' (left), 'j' (down), 'k' (up), 'l' (right), and 'q' quits.